Unusual city tours in Berlin: Experience the real Berlin!

-A witness will guide you for 2,5 hours to the most important monuments and symbols of the Berlin Wall.
+A contemporary witness will lead you on this 2 hour city tour to the most important monuments and symbols of the Berlin Wall.

-You will see the former ghost stations, original parts of the Wall, the Chapel of Reconciliation and the Palace of Tears.
+You will see one of the former ghost stations, original pieces of the Wall, the Chapel of Reconciliation and the Palace of Tears.

-There will be personal stories of the victims of the regime and the Berlin Wall.
-The tour ends at the documentation center with press, film and photo material of the time between 1961 and 1990.
+In addition, a lot of information is given about personal stories of the victims of the Berlin Wall.
+The tour ends at the Documentation Center with press, film and photo material of the time between 1961 and 1990.

 Queer through Schöneberg

-On this tour you’ll learn about the history of the world famous Rainbow-District Schöneberg.
-The lesbian and gay scene has been formed here in the 1920s and is a vivid place around the Nollendorfplatz with many bars, cafés and clubs.
+On this tour you’ll learn about the history of the world-famous rainbow district Schöneberg.
+Berlin’s lesbian and gay scene has been established here since 1920, providing a lively bustle with many bars, cafés and clubs around Nollendorfplatz.

-This tour follows the steps of the history of the homosexual scene back in time, with lots of information about the people and city monuments of the time between the First World War and the Nazi regime.
+The tour is a search for traces of the history of the gay scene of that time, with lots of information about the people and city monuments from the time between the First World War and the Nazi regime.